TechAngelX/SML-Interpreter/docs/ProductionNotes.md

 - Ensure the code fails appropriately, throwing the expected exceptions.
 - Once errors are identified, correct them and re-run the tests.
 - Tests should confirm that invalid inputs trigger the appropriate runtime exceptions.
+- Learn about Parameterized tests and holistic testing of a  new InstructionRegisterManager class.
+- Implement integration tests ✅
+- Add JUnit 5 Parameterized Tests dependency to pom or not ..?
 ```

 ### Instruction Test Status: